Maluku sectarian conflict: Initial 19 January confrontation

-It is widely recorded that the initial confrontation that sparked the conflict was between a Christian minibus driver and either some Bugis youths, a drunk or a Muslim conductor, nearby a bus terminal in Batu Merah village.
+It is widely recorded that the initial confrontation that sparked the conflict was between a Bugis minibus driver and either some Christian youths, a drunk or a Muslim conductor, near a bus terminal in Batu Merah village.
 Despite the differing accounts, it is agreed that a mob, Church reports state some 600 people, of Muslim residents gathered and marched upon the Christian areas of Batu Merah at approximately 16:00 (UTC+9), where they torched numerous houses and several businesses by Mardika market.
 The group had been driven on by incorrect rumors that the local mosque had been torched and faced little opposition from the police force, which only fielded ten lightly armed intelligence members due to the holiday.
 More Christian houses were burnt in Silale and Waihaong kampungs later in the afternoon and the first church was torched also.
 Throughout this initial confrontation it was widely observed that the violence was directed by people from outside the area.

 After hearing of the destruction of homes, Christian residents gathered outside Kudamati church to launch a counter-offensive and defend those at Mardika, but were blocked by a Muslim crowd at Waringin in the first direct clash of the two sects with the largest confrontation at Mardika plaza.
 A truck carrying 50 unidentified youths is alleged to have arrived in Waringin around 17:00 (UTC+9) and the occupants were seen damaging homes and other property with metal bars and rocks, but residents of Waringin claim they fended off the attacks.
 There had not yet been any casualties and police assured Waringin residents they could return home safely.

 At 20:00 (UTC+9) in the evening, around 30 Christians fought back a crowd of Muslims attempting to enter the Silo church, while others were observed gathering to destroy kiosks and pedicabs owned by Muslim Bugis and Butonese.
 All witnesses describe that by this time violent parties were identifying themselves with either red scarfs or headbands, to signify Christians, or white cloths on their wrists to signify Muslims as they had been instructed by the head of an information post at the al-Fatah mosque.